Doctor Nemesis: Powers and abilities

 The James Bradley incarnation of Doctor Nemesis is a mutant with a self-described "self-evolved" intellect, making him an instinctively-intuitive scientific and technological genius.
 He has delayed his own aging and enhanced his own immune system, leading to a prolonged lifespan.
 He has also enhanced his eyesight, allowing him to see genetic anomalies, including the Nazi clones he primarily hunted before joining the X-Club, over a distance of 200 m.
 Additionally, Nemesis is a polymath who has made major advances in handheld weaponry, medicine, chemistry, genetics, interdimensional travel, computer programming, and robotics.
 He arms himself with twin handguns that fire hypodermic projectiles containing dangerous narcotics.
 The projectiles were tailored to pierce body armor.
 He developed a sedating truth serum for use as an investigator.
 He created androids, including the sentient superhuman android Volton.
-He perfected a "dimension smasher" which teleported beings from other dimensions.
-His oscillotron device can trigger major earthquakes.
 He is an accomplished investigator and hand-to-hand combatant.

 The Michael Stockton incarnation of Doctor Nemesis can manipulate his size using Pym Particles.

 Other versions

+Age of X

-An alternate universe variant of James Bradley / Doctor Nemesis appears in "Secret Wars".
-This version is a servant of Dark Beast and Mister Sinister who is later killed by Jean Grey.
+An alternate universe version of James Bradley appears in Age of X.

+Secret Wars (2015)

+During the "Secret Wars" storyline, several versions of James Bradley / Doctor Nemesis appear as residents of Battleworld: